-Jewell’s lyrics to “Fallen Angel” were tucked among her keepsakes in the Webb Pierce folder.
+Jewell’s lyrics to “Fallen Angel” were among her keepsakes in the Webb Pierce folder.

-A picture of her close friend, steel guitarist and Sho-Bud co-founder Shot Jackson, was among the photos Jewell had kept.
-“To the Swellest Gal ever I saw – Shot Jackson,” he wrote
+An autographed promotional portrait of her close friend, steel guitarist and Sho-Bud co-founder Shot Jackson, was among the photos Jewell had kept.
+“To the Swellest Gal ever I saw – Shot Jackson,” he wrote.

-Out back, I checked on dad’s workshop and then wandered over by the rusty 55-gallon drum that we used for burning limbs and other trash.
+Out back, I checked on dad’s workshop and then wandered over by the rusty 55-gallon drum that we used for burning limbs and trash.
 I looked in it and couldn’t believe the shocking sight.
-It was filled with ashes not of yard debris or garbage but of burned papers, documents and folders.
+It was filled with ashes of burned papers, documents and folders.